elesiuta/backupy/README.md

     - use the database to propagate deletions during sync, default = False
   - verbose
     - print program status updates to stdout, default = True
+  - write_database_x2
+    - write both source and destination databases to each side using their unique id, useful for syncing groups of more than two folders, default = False
   - write_log_dest
     - write a copy of the log to \<dest\>/\<log_dir\>/log-yymmdd-HHMM-dest.csv, default = False
 ## Building From Source